Yousazoe/HEXO-BLOG/source/_posts/GE5.md

-### Event.h
+### 事件系统

-> Events in Hazel are currently blocking, meaning when an event occurs it
+> Events in Infinite are currently blocking, meaning when an event occurs it
 > immediately gets dispatched and must be dealt with right then an there.
 > For the future, a better strategy might be to buffer events in an event
 > bus and process them during the "event" part of the update stage.